ixaxaar/monoid.space/Algebra/rings.lagda.md

 A Commutative Semiring is a structure containing:

-- A set $ 𝕊 $
+- A set $𝕊$
-- Two binary operations: + and −
+- Two binary operations: + and *

 where the structure defined on the operations are:

-1. $ 𝕊 $ is an commutative monoid under addition, which implies the operation +:
+1. $𝕊$ is an commutative monoid under addition, which implies the operation +:
     - is associative
     - is commutative
     - has an identity
-2. $ 𝕊 $ is a commutative monoid under multiplication, which implies the operation *:
+2. $𝕊$ is a commutative monoid under multiplication, which implies the operation *:
     - is associative
     - is commutative
     - has an identity
 3. Multiplication is distributive over addition
-4. There must be an annihilating element 𝕖 such that $ ∀ x : 𝕖 * x = 𝕖 $
+4. There must be an annihilating element 𝕖 such that $∀ x : 𝕖 * x = 𝕖$

 ```agda